nvmwill/nexmo-developer/_documentation/en/video/guides/embeds.md

 * **Programmatic room creation** — if you have an application that needs to dynamically connect individuals in private video chat rooms (for example a doctor and patient), your server-side application could generate unique "room" IDs for each meeting.
 You could then construct a video chat embed iframe or script snippet using that ID as the `room` parameter — the users would then load the dynamically created embed in their browser, joining the same room as any other users with the same room ID.
 * **User generated rooms** — you could give users the ability to submit a room name via a form on your site before "creating" a chat room for others to join.
 You could then pass this room name to an embed as the `room` parameter.
 Other users could then enter the same room name to join the same video chat session.
-* **Passing room IDs through a website URL** — if you would like to pass a room name via a url (ex. `www.example.com?room=group1`), you would simply need some client-side code to parse the URL and construct an embed when the user loads the page, passing the `room` parameter into the embed `src` URL.
+* **Passing room IDs through a website URL** — if you would like to pass a room name via a URL (ex. `www.example.com?room=group1`), you would need some client-side code to parse the URL and construct an embed when the user loads the page, passing the `room` parameter into the embed `src` URL.

 Supported website platforms
 ---------------------------